 We use physical and technological security measures to protect your information from access by unauthorised persons and against unlawful processing and damage.
 Unfortunately, the transmission of information via the internet is not completely secure and therefore we cannot guarantee the security of any data disclosed online.

 We recognise and appreciate the importance of responsible use of information collected from you.

 You have the right to ask us for copies of your personal information.
 You have the right to ask us to rectify information you think is inaccurate.
 You also have the right to ask us to complete information you think is incomplete and to erase or restrict the processing of your personal information in certain circumstances.
 You have the right to object to processing if we are able to process your information because is in our legitimate interests.
 You also have the right to lodge a complaint with the supervisory authority (ICO).
 For the right to access there are some exemptions, which means you may not always receive all the information we process.

 If you have queries about the personal data provided or wish to withdraw your consent for us to process your personal data, please contact: firstname.lastname@example.org.

 Changes to this policy

 We may change this Policy from time to time by updating this page.
-Please check this Website periodically to inform yourself of any changes.
-This privacy notice was last updated on 18 December 2017.
+Please check this page periodically to inform yourself of any changes.
+This privacy notice was last updated on 26 August 2019.